Greg Steube: Florida House of Representatives

 After the reconfiguration of state legislative districts in 2012, Steube's district was renumbered the 73rd district.
 The district was pushed further into Sarasota County while losing its share of Hillsborough County.
 Steube won his party's nomination unopposed, and moved on to the general election, facing only Bob McCann, who had previously run against Steube in the 2010 Republican primary, but was running as an independent.
 Steube and McCann disagreed over whether the state should expand Medicaid under the Patient Protection and Affordable Care Act, with Steube opposed and McCann in favor, and over whether the state should fund charter schools, with Steube in favor and McCann opposed.
 Steube was endorsed by the Bradenton Herald, which praised him for his "strong first term and his qualifications", specifically calling him out for working to put two constitutional amendments on the ballot that provide tax exemptions to the spouses of deceased military veterans and property tax relief to low-income seniors.
 Steube defeated McCann with 74% of the vote.
 In 2014, Steube was reelected to his third term in the legislature without opposition.

 Florida Senate

-In 2016, Steube ran for the Florida Senate seat vacated by Nancy Detert, who was term limited.
+In 2016, Steube ran for the Florida Senate seat vacated by Nancy Detert in District 23, who was term limited.
 He defeated four other candidates in the Republican primary, receiving 31% of the vote, and won the general election against Democrat Frank Alcock, 59 to 41%.